Armand Arabian: Legal and judicial career

 In 1990, Deukmejian appointed Arabian the 105th justice to the California Supreme Court, where he served until his retirement in 1996.
 As a jurist, Arabian was known as a law-and-order conservative.

-On the court, he was leader in the reform of California rape laws.
+On the court, he was a leader in the reform of California rape laws.
 In a 1973 criminal trial, Arabian declined to instruct the jury to treat skeptically the victim's testimony—to the effect that a rape charge "is easily made and, once made, difficult to defend against"—an instruction the state Supreme Court had ruled was mandatory.
 In 1994, Arabian wrote the unanimous opinion in People v.
 Iniguez (1994), which held that a sexual assault without struggle can be deemed rape, instead of the lesser crime of sexual battery.

 Since stepping down from the bench, Arabian has worked as a mediator and arbitrator.
 He has also served on the Board of Visitors at Pepperdine University School of Law.